 What is OBD2 Protocol?

 To put it in simple words, the protocols are the different ways your vehicle’s OBD2 system communicates with the OBD2 scanner tool and produces the Diagnostic Trouble Codes (DTC).
 So, essentially, they all say the same thing, but they say it in their own way.
-Moreover, these differences arise because different car manufacturers prefer different protocols in their vehicles.
+Moreover, these differences arise because different car manufacturers prefer other protocols in their vehicles.

 Although, you can still plug in any OBD2 scanner without worrying about the OBD protocol.
 However, the only difference will be which pins the scanner tool uses.